apache/parquet-format/Encryption.md

 ### AES_GCM_V1
 All modules are encrypted with the AES-GCM cipher.
 The authentication tags (16 bytes) are written after each ciphertext.
-The IVs (12 bytes) are either written before each ciphertext, or split into two parts: a fixed part (n bytes) written in the `AesGcmV1` structure (`iv_prefix` field), and a variable part (12-n bytes: e.g a counter) written before each ciphertext.
+The IVs (12 bytes) are written before each ciphertext.

 ### AES_GCM_CTR_V1
 Thrift modules are encrypted with the AES-GCM cipher, as described above.
-The optional iv_prefix is stored in `AesGcmCtrV1` structure as a `gcm_iv_prefix` field.
-The pages are encrypted with AES-CTR, where the IVs (16 bytes) are either written before each ciphertext, or split into two parts: a fixed part (n bytes) written in the `AesGcmCtrV1` structure (`ctr_iv_prefix` field), and a variable part (16-n bytes: e.g. a counter) written before each ciphertext.
+The pages are encrypted with AES-CTR, where the IVs (16 bytes) are written before each ciphertext.

 The `AesGcmV1` and `AesGcmCtrV1` structures contain an optional `aad_metadata` field that can be used by a reader to retrieve the AAD string used for file encryption.
 The maximal allowed length of `aad_metadata` is 512 bytes.

-Parquet-mr/-cpp *writer* implementations use the RBG-based IV construction as defined in the NIST SP 800-38D document for the GCM ciphers (section 8.2.2), and therefore don't set the iv_prefix fields.
+Parquet-mr/-cpp implementations use the RBG-based IV construction as defined in the NIST SP 800-38D document for the GCM ciphers (section 8.2.2).
-However, the parquet-mr/-cpp *reader* implementations can process files with iv_prefix values, if set by other writers that use the deterministic IV construction, defined in the section 8.2.1 in the same document.

 ## File Format